 WSPL's supply chain includes the procurement of agricultural commodities, along with logistical services such as storage, transportation and handling of the commodity.
-The procurement of agricultural commodities is the largest purchase category and makes up more than 90% of total purchases.
+The procurement of agricultural commodities is the single largest purchase category for the business.

 WSPL covers two main agricultural commodities, being: